Frequently Asked Questions

 How are Dream Home Art Union and Yourtown different from other lotteries?

 They are raffle-style lotteries with a fixed number of tickets.
 There can only ever be one jackpot winner per draw.
 We assume all tickets are sold.
-Dream Home Art Union’s value score is based on the $100 book (which gives the best per-ticket price), while Yourtown is based on $15 per ticket (no bulk discounts).
+Dream Home Art Union’s rating is based on the $100 book (which gives the best per-ticket price), while Yourtown is based on $15 per ticket (no bulk discounts).

 Do you sell lottery tickets?